la2050/archive/_projects/2016/localizing-disaster-response-to-meet-the-challenges-of-the-21st-century.md

   - Advisors/board members
   - Publicity/awareness
   - Network/relationship support
+project_description: >-
+  Spending money on resiliency and readiness saves money.
+An organized, trained and equipped Team Rubicon will help stabilize LA once disaster hits, allowing municipal and emergency services to perform core functions enabling them to focus on getting residents back to normal life as quickly as possible.
+By leveraging the skills of veterans, TR is preparing for and responding to disasters as well as providing purpose, community and identity to our nation's veteran's, easing their transition home.
 project_impact: '["Resilient communities"]'
 project_proposal_best_place: >-
   Cities' ability to respond to our rapidly changing climate and the changing